thosgood/this-weeks-finds/markdown/201-250/week212.md

 There!
 Now you know quantum theory.

-Given this setup, when you have a system consisting of two particles, the first in some state x and the second in some state y, it\'s natural to write the state of the whole system as a kind of product xy.
+Given this setup, when you have a system consisting of two particles, the first in some state x and the second in some state y, it's natural to write the state of the whole system as a kind of product xy.
 But then you have to figure out what rules you want this product to satisfy!